 Moku:Go’s Arbitrary Waveform Generator can generate custom waveforms with up to 65,536 points at sampling rates of up to 125 MSa/s.
 Waveforms can be loaded from a file, or input as a piece-wise mathematical function with up to 32 segments, to generate truly arbitrary waveforms.

 Aside from the capability of generating user-defined waveforms, Moku:Go’s AWG also has two modulation modes: pulse and burst.
 Pulse modulation repeats the signal at a much slower rate and allows for the signal to

 hold a set voltage between cycles.
-Pulse mode is used for simulating low duty cycle repetitive events, such as radar detectors that emits a signal and measures the returned signal.
+Pulse mode is used for simulating low-duty cycle repetitive events, such as radar detectors that emit a signal and measure the returned signal.
 Burst mode generates the output once the trigger condition is met.
-This can be the impulse response of a particle counter or response of a digital communication device.
-Signal modulation therefore enables AWGs to be used in an even wider range of applications.
+This can be the impulse response of a particle counter or the response of a digital communication device.
+Signal modulation, therefore, enables AWGs to be used in an even wider range of applications.